wg/cf-worker-wasm/README.md

 # WASM on CloudFlare Workers

 Minimal example of a CloudFlare Worker that calls into a WASM module.
-The Worker is a JavaScript module bundled with esbuild and the WASM module is written in Rust using wasm-bindgen to generate the JS shims that handle passing arguments from JavaScript and returning values from Rust.
+The Worker is a JavaScript module bundled with wrangler and the WASM module is written in Rust using wasm-bindgen to generate the JS shims that handle passing arguments from JavaScript and returning values from Rust.